ClutchKick2207/Google-Career-Certificates/Google Data Analytics/Foundations - Data, Data, Everywhere/00 - Introducing Data Analytics/02 - Understanding the data ecosystem.md

 		- Can use this information to predict what the customers will purchase in the future
 	- Human Resources database
 		- Ecosystem filled with information from job websites, stats of the current labour market, employment rates, social media data on prospective employees
+		- Can use this information to recruit new workers, and improve employee retention and working rates
+	- **Data Science vs Data Analysis**
+		- Data Scientists create new questions using data
+		- Data Analysts answer questions using data

+## Data and gut instinct
+- **Data and Gut instinct**
+	- *6 steps of Data Analysis*
+		- **Ask**
+			- Ask questions and defining the problem
+		- **Prepare**
+			- Prepare Data by collecting and storing the information
+		- **Process**
+			- Process data by cleaning and checking the information
+		- **Analyse**
+			- Analyse data to find patterns, relationships and trends
+		- **Share**
+			- Share data with your audience
+		- **Act**
+			- Act on the data and use the analysis results